RingCentral pricing: Hidden fees + 6 Other things to know

 RingCentral Conversation Intelligence pricing

-RingCentral pricing: Revenue Intelligence plan
+RingCentral pricing: RingCentral Conversation Intelligence plan

 Pricing: $60 per user per month

-• Multi-level reporting
+• Multi-level reporting and insights

-• Advanced search and interaction filtering
+• Advanced search, sort, and interaction filtering

 • Deal and call scoring